The New Interns: Production

 Kay Stevens signed a three-picture deal with producer Robert Cohn the first of which was to be The Interns.

+Cohn offered the job of directing to John Rich, who was under contract to Hal Wallis but loaned out to make th emovie.
+(This meant he had to turn down the chance to direct the original pilot for Gilligan's Island although he later reshot it.)
+Rich said he was dissatisfied with the script, had it rewritten, was still dissatisfied, and so rewrote the script himself.

-George Segal came out to Hollywood from New York to star in a TV series.
-When that was cancelled after four episodes, he was signed to make the film.
-Columbia put him under long-term contract.
+Rich says the lead role was offered to Peter Falk, who turned it down as he felt with the large cast and multiple storylines he would not be able to make an impression.
+He was replaced by George Segal, who came out to Hollywood from New York to star in a TV series that had been cancelled after four episodes.
+Columbia signed Segal to a long-term contract.

-James MacArthur's old role ended up being played by Dean Jones who had just made Under the Yum Yum Tree for Columbia.
-A key female role was given to Inger Stevens who was then appearing in the TV series The Farmer's Daughter.
+James MacArthur's old role ended up being played by Dean Jones, who had just made Under the Yum Yum Tree for Columbia.
+A key female role was given to Inger Stevens, who was then appearing in the TV series The Farmer's Daughter.

 Michael Callan and Stefanie Powers, under contract to Columbia, reprised their role from the original.
 Callan signed a six-picture deal with Columbia.

+Reception

+Filmink called it "far interior to the original".